 Do you ever wonder why you are required to take general education courses toward your degree?
 General Education courses are the core curriculum of a liberal education.
-Check out the following link and the reasons behind requiring general education coursework.
+Check out the USP Information and the reasons behind requiring general education coursework.

 ...because Mom and Dad said so?

 That is a good question that, if you haven't already asked yourself, you should stop to take time to consider.